 There are great benefits to having accountable leaders.
-So what can be the consequences of lacking leadership perspective and Accountability?
+So what are the consequences of lacking leadership perspective and accountability?

-A leader's lack of accountability lowers the workplace's morale.
+A leader's lack of accountability lowers workplace morale.
 An unaccountable leader will deny responsibility and blame it on others, creating a negative and toxic work environment.

 This automatically lowers morale and enthusiasm, impacting an organization's performance.

 In an organization where an unaccountable leader is at the helm, there won't be any motivation to evaluate and provide positive, constructive feedback.
-This means employees don't know the direction they are headed in, and they don't feel invested enough.
+This means employees don't know the direction they are headed in, and they don't feel invested.

-Without Accountability in leadership, the teams feel disconnected, and no sense of purpose to motivate people to engage with each other.
+Without accountability in leadership, the teams feel disconnected with no sense of purpose to motivate people to engage with each other.

-Effective leaders create a culture of Accountability where individual employees feel they can abide by them.
+Effective leaders create a culture of accountability where individual employees feel they can abide by fair policies and procedures.
 As a result, they own up to their mistakes and focus on better decision-making that will guide their operations.

 Leaders need a defined leadership model to be held accountable, but most companies fail to set clear expectations.
 Instead, they expect people to pick up on unclear leadership expectations.
 This often leaves leaders filling in the gaps from their personal experiences, resulting in several competing definitions of good leadership at your company.